Small mammals as pets: Guinea pig

 Guinea pigs (cavy) have perhaps been kept the longest as pets among rodents.
-While historically they served as a foodstuff for the native Inca people, they were imported to Europe as early as the mid-16th century, shortly after Spain conquered Peru.
+While historically they were domesticated as a food staple for the native Inca people, they were imported to Europe as early as the mid-16th century, shortly after Spain conquered Peru.
 As an oddity from the New World, they were afforded a special status, and seen as house pets, rather than vermin or food.
 While their popularity was initially limited to the wealthy, their prodigious reproductive habits ensured that they spread throughout the middle classes shortly after their introduction; guinea pig burial places (not scattered bones—as would be found with an eaten animal) have been found in archaeological digs in early modern middle-class suburbs.

 Guinea pigs do not store their food.
 They typically travel in groups, or herds, scavenging for grass and other vegetation.
+Guinea pigs should not consume meat, as they rely on a fiber diet of plants.
 They are commonly active during dawn or dusk when they are less likely to encounter predators (crepuscular).
 As pack animals in the wild, the domestic Guinea pig also thrives when kept with one or more companions (except boars in the presence of a sow).
 They live off a diet consisting of grass hay and food pellets, typically synthesized from timothy hay.
-Like humans, Guinea pigs cannot synthesize their own vitamin C, making their food intake their only source of vitamin C; a lack of vitamin C will often cause fatal scurvy.
-At merely four weeks old female Guinea pigs become fertile and may produce as many as four to five litters a year.
+Like humans, Guinea pigs cannot synthesize their own vitamin C, making their food intake their only source of vitamin C. A lack of vitamin C will often cause fatal scurvy.
+At merely four weeks old, female Guinea pigs become fertile and may produce as many as four to five litters a year.
 With an average gestation period of 59–72 days, a female Guinea pig may become pregnant again in as few as 6 hours after giving birth.
+However, there are a lot of concerns related to Guinea pig pregnancy.
 Guinea pigs live to be around 4 to 5 years old.